junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 The bitterness, the sour, the pain, the angst.
 Every feeling mixed together like a big bowl of emotion soup.
 The black ether of emptiness pokes into his brain, churning at these, scooping them.

-"But don't worry," the  smiles even more merrily.
+"But don't worry," the Shadow smiles even more merrily.
 "The show is not over yet, you can take your time."

 <br>